 Kelce missed Wednesday's practice session due to the birth of his daughter, according to Martin Frank of The Delaware News Journal.
 The veteran center is on track for his usual start Sunday versus the Jets.

 Kelce didn't participate at Wednesday's practice due to personal reasons, Jeff McLane of The Philadelphia Inquirer reports.

 The specifics of his absence remain unclear, but Kelce hasn't missed a start for the Eagles since 2014, so it seems unlikely to impact his availability for Sunday's game against the Jets.

 Kelce played through an MCL sprain, a broken foot and an elbow injury last season, Zach Berman of The Philadelphia Inquirer reports.

 Kelce was able to tough out all three injuries and proclaimed Monday that he's fully healthy heading into the offseason program.
-He just signed a new one-year extension with the Eagles on March 2 and is expected to be the highest paid center in the league next season.
-The deal is certainly merited, given his willingness to play through injury and Super Bowl champion resume.
+He just signed a one-year extension with the Eagles on March 2 and is expected to be the highest paid center in the league next season.
+The deal is merited, given his willingness to play through injury and Super Bowl champion resume.